Links... I hate this page

 Aeka's S Shrine

 I used to have a huge list of Tenchi Muyo links.
-There were just so many
+They're all dead.
+It's

-of all the Tenchi pages that were made, the only one that survived was the
+odd that among them, the only one that survived was about S&M Aeka.

-one about Aeka giving people whip action.
-Not much to say about it, but
+Not much to say about it, but it's fun.

 Princess Maker Gateway